What to do in Rhodes

 Theologos

-There are several smaller islands around Rhodes that are ideal for day trips, or even multi-day excursions.
+There are several smaller islands around Rhodes that are ideal for day trips, or even longer trips lasting several days.

-• Chalki Island - a somewhat neglected island about 45 minutes by ferry with 3 small beaches, a beautiful town and a deserted very hilly landscape.
-We have prepared a separate guide for this island:
+• The island of Chalki– a somewhat overlooked island about a 45-minute ferry ride away, with three small beaches, a charming little town and a rugged, very hilly landscape.
+We have put together a separate guide for this island:

-• Symi Island - a beautiful very rugged and photogenic island with many coves, mountains and valleys ideal not only for day trips but also for several days
+• The island of Symi – a beautiful, rugged and picturesque island with plenty of coves, mountains and valleys, ideal not only for day trips but also for trips lasting several days

-Regular boat services take you to three Turkish resorts twice a day.
-The ferries go to Marmaris (about 1 hour drive), Fethiye (1.5 hours) and Bodrum (2.5 hours).
+Regular ferry services run twice a day, taking you directly to three Turkish resorts.
+The ferries sail to Marmaris (approx. 1 hour’s journey), Fethiye (1.5 hours) and the resort of Bodrum (2.5 hours).

-Take a leisurely day-trip across the sea, visit Asia at a glance, enjoy the oriental atmosphere with authentic Turkish tea and shop for souvenirs in the Turkish bazaar.
+Set off on a leisurely day trip across the sea, pop over to Asia, soak up the oriental atmosphere over a cup of authentic Turkish tea and buy some souvenirs at the Turkish bazaar.

-Of course, you can also take an organised ferry to Turkey with a travel agent.
-Perhaps all tour operators organising holidays to Rhodes offer a day trip to Turkey.
-The extra cost is usually around 90 eur.
+Of course, you can also take a ferry to Turkey as part of an organised tour with a travel agency.
+Virtually all tour operators organising holidays to Rhodes offer a one-day optional excursion to Turkey.
+The surcharge is usually around 90 eur.

-Remember that you must have a valid passport for a trip to Turkey and an EU country ID card will not be enough!
+Don’t forget that you must have a valid passport for a trip to Turkey – an EU identity card will not suffice!

 Entertainment and nightlife

-Rhodes is a place where almost everyone will find something to do.
-During the summer months, the fun never stops in most places, with a large number of music festivals and concerts, beach discos and bars to choose from.
+Rhodes is a place where there’s something for almost everyone.
+During the summer months, the fun never stops in most places; visitors can choose from a wide range of music festivals and concerts, beach discos and bars.

-Fool moon parties are also popular, i.e. huge music festivals held on town beaches in selected resorts, most often in Faliraki, Rhodes Town, Colymbia or Gennadi.
+Also popular are the so-called full moon parties – huge music festivals held on the town beaches in selected resorts, most commonly in Faliraki, Rhodes Town, Kolymbia and Gennadi.

-In almost every major town you can also find a golf course or go-kart rental.
+In almost every major town, you can also find a golf course or a go-kart hire facility.

-A quieter type of entertainment is offered by cultural events in the capital, such as the open-air theatre or the regular rose festival in the historic part of Rhodes.
-August 15, the day of the Assumption, is also an important holiday.
-The feast is associated with evening celebrations in the form of dancing and good food and is celebrated even in the smallest villages.
+Cultural events in the capital offer a more relaxed form of entertainment, such as open-air theatre or the regular Rose Festival in the historic part of Rhodes.
+Another important holiday is 15 August, the Feast of the Assumption of the Virgin Mary.
+The holiday is marked by evening celebrations featuring dancing and good food, and is celebrated even in the smallest villages.

 This article may contain affiliate links from which our editorial team may earn commissions if you click on the link.
 See our Advertising Policy page.